 Albert Park Primary School is located in the inner bay-side municipality of the City of Port Phillip.
 The current enrolment of over 600 students is drawn from diverse socio-economic backgrounds and cultures and has increased from 278 in 2001.

-Due to the large growth in student enrolments, the school currently is implementing an enrolment strategy developed in conjunction with Middle Park, Port Melbourne, South Melbourne and St Kilda Park Primary Schools.
+Due to the large growth in student enrolments, the school currently is implementing an enrolment strategy developed in conjunction with Middle Park, Port Melbourne, South Melbourne, South Melbourne Park and St Kilda Park Primary Schools.
 This strategy attempts to ease the pressure on the school's physical resources.
 This is important given the limited space available on the site occupied by the school.
 Its historic building, dating from 1873, has been upgraded and refurbished and provides large, light-filled and attractive classrooms.

 During 2010 the school's facilities were increased with the addition 8 'non-permanent' classrooms to cope with the increase in enrolment.
 In September 2004, the school reclaimed a small triangle of land behind the David Hatherell Hall, which had been used by Port Phillip Council as a playground.
 The installation of another 6 'non-permanent' classrooms was completed in 2014.
 2017 saw the removal of these 6 'non permanent' classrooms which were replaced with two three-storey buildings with bridges connecting the two upper levels.